Project Management for Non-Project Managers

 Delegates are introduced to the world of projects and why it is beneficial to adopt a formal project management approach.
 The course will also look at the various project roles and responsibilities that may exist.

 We will identify a number of internal and external factors that might trigger the need for new projects before looking at the stakeholders who could be impacted.
-The course then identifies tools and techniques that help to evaluate whether a project is feasible or not.
+The course then identifies tools and techniques used to evaluate whether a project is feasible or not.

 Defining the Project